 Block scheduling can seem like downright torture when it comes to lesson planning.
-But with these tips, you'll be smooth sailing in no time!
+But with these tips for planning block scheduling (typically 90 minute blocks), you’ll be smooth sailing in no time!

 One of my favorite quotes is “an expectation is a premeditated disappointment.”
 It applies to so many parts of life, including… block schedules.
 If you expect everything to go smoothly, well, you may be setting yourself up for disappointment.
 Having said that, you should always have a back up plan.